DataCurationNetwork/data-primers/OpenRefine Primer/openrefine.md

 Once a project is open, there are several sections that you can use and explore.
 This includes:

-- The grid
+- The Grid

-- Facet/filter window
+- Facet/Filter window

-- Undo/redo window
+- Undo/Redo window

 Within the grid window, you have the option to show the data in row or record format, and you can select the number of rows you want to appear